takagiy/Ratatoskr-cpp/README.md

 ### class template `shared_receiver<T>`

-The shared_receiver is a copyable receiver.Even if there are multiple shared_receiver, a sent value will received only one time on only one shared_receiver.It is useful for processing sent value on multiple threads.
+The shared_receiver is a copyable receiver.Even if there are multiple shared_receiver, one sent value will received only one time on only one shared_receiver.It is useful for processing sent value on multiple threads.

 <table>
   <tr>